infinohq/infino-sdk/README.md

 [![Python Version](https://img.shields.io/badge/python-3.8%2B-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)

-Official Python SDK for [Infino](https://infino.ai), providing seamless access to search, analytics, and AI capabilities with AWS SigV4 authentication.
+Official Python SDK for [Infino](https://infino.ai) with AWS SigV4 authentication.

+Infino is a high-performance, cloud-native search and analytics platform that combines the power of a search engine, a data warehouse, an observability engine, and a vector DB.
+It provides real-time search, complex analytics, vector similarity search, and natural language processing - all with enterprise-grade security and multi-tenant architecture.

 This API is derived from OpenSearch, so most tools that work with OpenSearch should work with Infino.